Untitled Unmastered: Recording and production

-The songs performed during Lamar's appearances on The Colbert Report ("untitled 03 | 05.28.2013.", plus a new coda), The Tonight Show ("untitled 08 | 09.06.2014." plus the end of "untitled 02 | 06.23.2014.") and the end of the 2016 Grammys (part of his first verse from "untitled 05 | 09.21.2014.") were all included on Untitled Unmastered.
-The Tonight Show performance was previously known as "Untitled 2".
-Previously, part of Lamar's "untitled 08" verse had been used for remixes of Funkadelic's "Ain't That Funkin Kinda Hard on You".
-Swizz Beatz has said that his and Alicia Keys' 5-year-old son Egypt produced "untitled 07" and played a large contribution in the productions of "untitled 01" and "untitled 02" through uncredited samples.
-TDE producer Sounwave has confirmed on Twitter that Egypt produced the second half of the track. "untitled 06 | 06.30.2014" features uncredited vocals from American singer CeeLo Green, while it was produced by both Adrian Younge and Ali Shaheed Muhammad of A Tribe Called Quest.
-Fuse TV described the album's tracks: "they have no official titles, have fascinating imperfections, and represent Kendrick in his rawest form while shedding insight into his creative development over the last three to four years."
-According to an interview with Complex, Sounwave mentioned that Kendrick Lamar opted against mastering the tracks of Untitled Unmastered, because Lamar "wanted [Untitled Unmastered] to feel 100 percent authentic."
-Comparing the unusual nature of the album's presentation to that of Kanye West's The Life of Pablo (2016), The Independents Christopher Hooton wrote that: 'I don't think we should consider this a Kendrick Lamar album in the same way we do Good Kid, M.A.A.D City [sic], TPAB etc, but it definitely feels more formal and considered than a mixtape [...] the whole thing still feels cohesive.'
+Material performed during several of Lamar's televised appearances was later incorporated into Untitled Unmastered.
+His performance on The Colbert Report featured "untitled 03 | 05.28.2013." with an added coda, while his set on The Tonight Show included "untitled 08 | 09.06.2014." along with the closing portion of "untitled 02 | 06.23.2014.".
+Elements of "untitled 05 | 09.21.2014." were also used during his performance at the 2016 Grammy Awards.
+Prior to its official release, the Tonight Show performance circulated under the informal title "Untitled 2".
+Additionally, a portion of Lamar's verse from "untitled 08" had previously appeared in remixes of Funkadelic's song "Ain’t That Funkin’ Kinda Hard on You" (2014).

+Producer Swizz Beatz revealed that his and Alicia Keys' son Egypt, then five years old, contributed to the production of "untitled 07" and also played a significant role in shaping "untitled 01" and "untitled 02" through the use of uncredited samples.
+TDE producer Sounwave also confirmed that Egypt was responsible for producing the latter half of "untitled 07".
+The track "untitled 06 | 06.30.2014" features uncredited vocals from CeeLo Green and was produced by Adrian Younge and Ali Shaheed Muhammad of A Tribe Called Quest.

+Fuse described the project's tracks as untitled compositions marked by deliberate imperfections, presenting Lamar in his "rawest form while shedding insight into his creative development over the last three to four years."
+In an interview with Complex, Sounwave explained that Lamar chose not to master the recordings, aiming to preserve a fully authentic sound.
+Writing for The Independent, Christopher Hooton suggested that, despite differing from Lamar's previous studio albums Good Kid, M.A.A.D City (2012) and To Pimp a Butterfly, the project was more structured than a typical mixtape and maintained a sense of cohesion throughout, comparing it to Kanye West's The Life of Pablo (2016).